-228. Along the road, the floral species thriving are not considered very sensitive since farmlands and residences also were established by the local population.
+244. Along the road, the floral species thriving are not considered very sensitive since farmlands and residences also were established by the local population.
 In some spots a number of important plant species may exist.
 In addition, faunal species as most are reclusive species may not frequent the road area.
 Should the Contractor have chance of locating and sighting of any important floral and wildlife species, the following items will have to be adhered to.

-Project Potential Impacts on Biological Recommended Mitigation Measures and Monitoring Resources Activities Design and Pre-Construction: Impacts on Trees and other vegetations - in the design, it is important to avoid affecting trees when possible The Contractor should plan to avoid loss of trees where possible and should employ techniques such as asymmetrical widening.
-Where trees must be felled, the Contractor shall ensure that each one removed should be replaced by at least two new saplings of the same species or other at suitable locations, all as designated by the tree

-Project Potential Impacts on Biological Recommended Mitigation Measures and Monitoring Resources Activities owner, Impacts on wildlife - in the design, it is important to avoid affecting wildlife and their habitats Designs shall ensure that there will not be any impact to wildlife through adequate survey of the area, especially those closest to the BKNP.
-Contractor to report to the Engineer any sighting of wildlife in the project sites Construction Phase: the project sites.
-Loss of flora The Contractor shall ensure the following conditions are met: Each tree removed by the Contractor should be replaced by at least two new saplings of the same species or other at suitable locations, all as designated by the tree owner.
+Project Potential Impacts on Biological Resources Recommended Mitigation Measures and Monitoring Activities Design and Pre-Construction: Impacts on Trees and other vegetations - in the design, it is important to avoid affecting trees when possible There is a wideming of 20 -25 km out of fifty km.
+With the detailed design completed a minimum number of trees need to be felled.
+The trees will be marked.
+The contractor will liaise with forest department if tghere is a licence required.
+In principal the Contractor should plan to avoid loss of trees where possible and should employ techniques such as asymmetrical widening.
+Where trees must be felled, the Contractor shall ensure that each one removed should be replaced by at least two new saplings of the same species or other at suitable locations, all as designated by the tree owner, Impacts on wildlife - in the design, it is important to avoid affecting wildlife and their habitats Designs shall ensure that there will not be any impact to wildlife through adequate survey of the area.
+No impact on BKNP is expected due to sufficient distance of the Project road Contractor to report to the Engineer any sighting of wildlife in the project sites.
+Construction Phase: Loss of flora The Contractor shall ensure the following conditions are met: Each tree removed by the Contractor should be replaced by at least two new saplings of the same species or other at suitable locations, all as designated by the tree owner.
 Tree translocation should be explored and done whenever feasible.
 Dead saplings should be replaced as soon as possible.
 No trees should be cut in the area without written permission from the Engineer.
 Supplying appropriate and adequate fuel in workers' camps to prevent fuel-wood collection from unauthorized sources.
-Impacts to Fauna - The existing water bodies (river, creeks, gullies, lakes, ponds, canals and ditches) along the project road should be given special consideration as they could be habitats of faunal species.
-Work crews should be alerted that faunal species should not be killed and be allowed to escape during work execution.
+Impacts to Fauna - The existing water Work crews should be alerted that faunal species should not be killed and

+Project Potential Impacts on Biological Resources Recommended Mitigation Measures and Monitoring Activities bodies (river, creeks, gullies, lakes, ponds, canals and ditches) along the project road should be given special consideration as they could be habitats of faunal species. be allowed to escape during work execution.
 At best, disturbance should be in such a way as to provide enough escape corridor to allow for animals to move on their own.
 Should animals be unintentionally be trapped in the work area/s, workers should find ways to enable these animals to escape unharmed.
-Such measures should be shown in Method Statements of the Contractor and verified by supervision staff of the Engineer.
-Post-Construction and Operations: · · · · · · · · · · · · · · · · · · · Impacts to Fauna - Passing vehicle may encounter fauna along the road Motorist should be notified by road signs of their possible presence and prohibit harming them
+Post-Construction and Operations: Impacts to Fauna - Passing vehicle may encounter fauna along the road Motorist should be notified by road signs of their possible presence and prohibit harming them